 Marcy begins to remember her time as traveler Marcy before the reset.
 She recalls treating Phillip for his heroin addiction.

 She switches to original Marcy’s memory of the first time that she met David, when the institution dumped her on the street.
-Some men who about to attack her in an alley when David saw her and began walking with her.
+Some men were about to attack her in an alley when David saw her and began walking with her.
 He takes her on as a client, and gets her a place to stay, plus other benefits.
 They become friends.
 Marcy wants him to become her boyfriend, but he has to tell her that it would be inappropriate.
 They’ll be BFFs instead.

 Carly gets a messenger telling her that they need to provide tactical support to another team in less than an hour.
 She, Phillip and Trevor are ready, but Mac isn’t answering his com.
 They’ll do the mission without Marcy because of her procedure, so the goal is to not get shot.